-In a series of interviews with some of the first LJMU students to attend the field course, we found out what made this experience so special.
-First up, we talk to Simon Stringer.
+Simon Stringer was one of the first Liverpool John Moores University students to attend the field course, we found out what made this experience so special.

 The first LJMU students at Ugalla.
 Simon is on the right next to Ugalla co-director and LJMU lecturer, Dr Alex Piel.

 Simon Stringer talks about his experience

 LJMU student Simon Stringer recently took part in the first field studies trip to the Ugalla Primate Project as a part of the MSc Primate Behaviour and Conservation programme.
 We ask Simon about his experiences.

 Why did you want to take part in this field trip?